omkarjha/Payment_Gateway/README.md

 - HTML: Used for creating the structure and layout of the payment gateway.
 - CSS: Used for styling the user interface and making it visually appealing.
-- JavaScript: Used for integrating with the Razorpay API and handling payment processing.

 ## File Structure